rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### Why are some image properties protected?

 Rackspace places some properties on images in order to determine licensing, billing, and virtual machine (VM) configuration.
 These properties are inherited by snapshots of the servers that are booted from these images and may not be modified by customers.

-#### Does protection affect image metadata calls in the Compute v2 API?
+#### Does image property protection affect the image metadata calls in the Compute v2 API?

 Because the Compute (nova) API acts as a proxy for Glance, property protections apply to all of the image metadata operations that are performed through the Compute v2 API.